 “Federally, there’s a lot [of policies],” Morgan said.
 “For example, the geometry end-of-course exam.
 We take that test in the state of Ohio not because of a state requirement, it’s a federal requirement.
 That’s an example of a test we give because federally, they’re making us do it.
 But IDEA, section 504, so kids who are on special ed on IEPs and 504 plans, all of that is federally driven by very specific law.”

-The Department of Education’s involvement in special education is highly significant in terms of the specialized/personalized needs that students with disabilities require.
-Yet, their funding falls short of the amount needed in our district.
-Dr. Palumbo, Lakewood’s assistant superintendent, highlights this issue.
+The Department of Education’s involvement in special education is crucial due to the specialized and personalized needs of students with disabilities.
+However, their funding falls short of what is required in our district.
+Dr. Palumbo, Lakewood’s assistant superintendent, emphasizes this issue.

 “From a US Department of Education perspective, they have never fully funded special education services,” Dr. Palumbo said.
 “So special education services are mandated under the law, but the funds that we get to serve students with disabilities don’t come anywhere close to the amount of money we spend in serving that student population.”

-Lakewood spends nearly 70 million dollars annually, and only 5 million of these dollars come from the federal government.
-While our district does get around 20 million from the state, we are still incredibly dependent on our taxpayers and community resources.
-If the Department of Education does lose funding in the future, these numbers will drop, severely hurting our student population, especially the disabled or under-resourced.
-Lakewood’s community supports education, our levies pass, and taxes contribute to the 70 million dollar budget we project.
-In other communities, they do not have this supportive community, and a 5 million dollar budget cut could seriously harm a district.
-While we hope it doesn’t come to this, a lack of funding could be a probability in the future.
+Lakewood spends nearly $70 million annually, with only $5 million coming from the federal government.
+While our district receives approximately $20 million from the state, we remain heavily reliant on local taxpayers and community resources.
+If the Department of Education’s funding were to decrease in the future, these numbers could decline significantly, potentially harming our students—especially those who are disabled or under-resourced.
+Lakewood’s community actively supports education; our levies pass, and local taxes contribute to our projected budget.
+In other communities lacking this level of support, a $5 million budget cut could severely impact districts.
+While we hope this does not happen, a reduction in funding remains a possibility ahead.

-Currently, Dr. Palumbo hasn’t seen a change in available resources.
+Currently, Dr. Palumbo has not observed any changes in the available resources.

 “We have not been told that our federal funding will change.
 That could happen.
 But right now, as it stands we’ve been, you know, getting what we were allocated this year.
 We anticipate that we will get a very similar, if not identical, allocation next year,” Dr. Palumbo said.
 “I’m hopeful that those funds will continue.
 They’re important.
 You know, it doesn’t cover everything, but it helps relieve some of the burden.”

-The funding from the Department of Education will never be enough for the extensive processes and materials needed for learning.
-Still, their attribution can truly benefit children who need it the most.
-Recent news has created a lot of speculation on the importance of the Department of Education, and although there are some inconsistencies in the agency, budget cuts and unemployment won’t solve any problems.
-Education should be the number one priority, and if learning is important to you, so is the Department of Education.
+Funding from the Department of Education will never fully cover the extensive processes and materials needed for effective learning, but their support can significantly benefit children who need it most.
+Recent news has sparked speculation about the agency’s importance, and while there are some inconsistencies, budget cuts and unemployment will not solve the underlying issues.
+Education should be a top priority, and if learning matters to you, so should the Department of Education.